StaticReturn/staticreturn.github.io/rules/professions/bard.md

 A musician, an entertainer, a peddler of rumor and knowledge.

 ### Contacts
-Bards, merchants, minor nobles, acting troupes.
+Actors, artists, bards, merchants, musicians, minor nobles.

 ### Skills
 *  **Music**